NewFrontDoor/newfrontdoor.org/src/content/consultation.md

 -   3 post-visit coaching meetings (1 hour each)

-For some churches, onsite is not possible, or is cost prohibitive - but you’d still like your staff to meet virtually with Vision 100 IT to ensure that the new tools and expectations are clearly understood.
+For some churches, onsite is not possible, or is cost prohibitive - but you’d still like your staff to meet virtually with New Front Door to ensure that the new tools and expectations are clearly understood.

-Vision 100 IT can offer virtual consultancy anywhere in the country, with the following time commitments:
+New Front Door can offer virtual consultancy anywhere in the country, with the following time commitments:

 -   Initial meeting to clarify needs and expectations (1 hour)